Dickens on American Rail

 In the 1840’s, railroads were relatively to America.
 Technologically, U.S. rail was a decade behind that in England, and by comparison, American trains were crude, dirty and dangerous.
 Unlike the coal burning engines of Europe, American railroad engines burned wood as fuel, and because of that, they spewed a constant stream of ashes and sparks, often onto the paying passengers.
 Derailments were common, and the clattering, shrieking machines terrified nearby animals.
 Some passengers – especially socialy-conscious Europeans – were appalled by the cheek-by-jowel democratic nature of our passenger cars.
-But in a new country almost literally bursting at the seams with the promise of mobility, the American people – giddy with possibilities and enticed by the horizon – embraced railroads as an exhilarating ride into their rightful future.
+But in a new country almost literally bursting at the seams with the promise of mobility, the American people – enticed by the horizon and giddy with possibilities – embraced railroads as an exhilarating ride into their rightful future.

 Dickens' journal entries captured the excitement with a visual impact that is almost photographic.

 … a whirlwind of bright sparks, which showered about us like a storm of fiery snow.